 2- Your Energy Matters

-There are a few other key things that go into play here: your confidence in yourself, in your belief system of why you’re not closing deals, and why you’re not getting that deal.
+A few other key things go into play here: your confidence in yourself, your belief system of why you’re not closing deals, and why you’re not getting that deal.
 All of this comes down to the energetic state that you’re in.
-That’s really one of the bigger secrets to door-knocking.
+That’s one of the bigger secrets to door-knocking.
 If I walk up to a door all sluggish, down, and tired, do you think anyone will give me the time of day?
 If you have ever watched some of my life and if you watch some of the videos of what I do, I’m in such a peak state.
 I’m so enthusiastic.
 I’m so sharp.
 I’m ready to be there.
 I’m listening and paying attention to all the little signs they give me.
 It takes a lot of work to keep this energy up from door to door, but it is worth it!
 Tell yourself that you are not feeling it the next time you approach the door.